Introduction to Paralegal Studies

 Senior Project: Legal Assistant Studies

 Capstone course generally taken during the final semester of Legal Assistant/Paralegal Studies program.
 Completion of 12 LAS credits beyond LA degree is required to enroll.
 Course work fulfills the senior project criteria through application of the knowledge and competencies gained in previous course work to an approved major professional endeavor of the student's choosing (submitted and approved during the previous semester).
 Successful completion of the project will consist of a written report with all necessary documentation and supporting materials and an oral presentation in a colloquium environment to peers, faculty, and members of the College community.
-3 Credits (3 Lecture - 0 Lab) As needed.
+3 Credits (3 Lecture) As needed.